2016 Los Angeles Dodgers season: National League Championship Series

 The Dodgers advanced to face the Chicago Cubs in the Championship Series.
 In the first game at Wrigley Field, the Cubs got to Dodgers starter Kenta Maeda early, scoring three runs in the first two innings to take a 3–0 lead.
 Jon Lester allowed only one run (a pinch hit home run by Andre Ethier) in his six innings.
 A bases loaded single by Adrián González off Cubs closer Aroldis Chapman tied the game in the top of the eighth inning but the Cubs came back in the bottom of the inning.
 Miguel Montero hit a pinch hit grand slam off of Joe Blanton and Dexter Fowler followed it up with a solo homer of his own.
 The Cubs took game one 8–4.
 The second game was a pitchers' duel between Clayton Kershaw and Kyle Hendricks.
 Kershaw struck out six and only allowed two hits in seven scoreless innings while Hendricks allowed only three hits in 5 1/3 innings.
 Hendricks however allowed a solo homer to Adrián González for the only score of the game.
 Kenley Jansen pitched the last two innings and retired all six batters he faced to preserve the Dodgers 1–0 win, to even the series.
 This was the first time the Dodgers had won a Championship Series game on the road since game five of the 1988 NLCS against the Mets.

 In game three at Dodger Stadium, Rich Hill pitched six scoreless innings, Yasmani Grandal and Justin Turner homered off of Jake Arrieta and the Dodgers cruised to a 6–0 win.
 Julio Urías started game four for the Dodgers, becoming the youngest pitcher to ever start a playoff game.
 Addison Russell and Anthony Rizzo both homered as the Cubs broke out with 13 hits in a 10–2 rout.
 The Dodgers committed four errors in the game, more than in any game all season and the most in a playoff game since game four of the 1974 NLCS.
 In the next game, Lester allowed only one run in seven innings, Russell hit a go-ahead homer off Joe Blanton in the 6th and the Cubs tagged on more runs off the bullpen to pull ahead in the series with an 8–4 win.

 Kershaw returned to the mound in game six at Wrigley Field but was not nearly as sharp as his previous outing.
 He allowed five runs in five innings, including solo homers by Rizzo and Willson Contreras.
-Hendricks started for the Cubs and pitched 7 1/3 scoreless innings as the Cubs won the series with a 5–0 and head to the World Series for the first time since 1945.
+Hendricks started for the Cubs and pitched 7 1/3 scoreless innings as the Cubs won the series with a 5–0 victory and headed to the World Series for the first time since 1945.